kpacha/suricate-php-sdk/README.md

 Run the `suricate` script to trigger any console command.
 You can use them as a:

-* simple manager limited to some basic interactions with your suricateservice
+* simple manager limited to some basic interactions with your suricate service
-* simple agent to send some heartbeats to suricate (it should be monitored by some external tool, restarting it periodically)
+* simple agent to send some heartbeats to suricate (it should be monitored by some external tool, restarting it periodically).
+This way, suricate will be aware of the status of your node.
 * base for your more complex consumption patterns.
 Usually, you will also need to fetch all the available nodes registered under the services you are interested in.

 Check out the `list` built-in command and get a list of all the available commands.